-The Colleting Sports Cards Online Store Card Shop where we are your expert authority on modern Baseball Cards, Sports and Non-Sports Trading Card Singles, Including Baseball Cards, Football Cards, Basketball Cards, Hockey Cards and More.
-We list our cards for sale by team and then set but you can use our site search to find the card your looking for by year, brand card number or name.
+The Collecting Sports Cards Online Store Card Shop where we are your expert authority on modern Baseball Cards, Sports and Non-Sports Trading Card Singles, Including Baseball Cards, Football Cards, Basketball Cards, Hockey Cards and lots More.
+We list our cards for sale by team and then set but you can always use our site search to find the card your looking for by year, brand card number or name.
 We have hundreds of thousands of more cards to list and are listing more everyday so check back often or bookmark us so you don't miss out on cards you need for your collection.
 Feel free to browse our site like a museum to reminisce and fell the nostalgia from when you were younger or use the site like a price guide to see what your cards are worth.
 All of our cards on the site are pictured to give you a better shopping experience.
-Colleting Sports Cards is run by The Baseball Card Shop in Hermitage Pa.
+Collecting Sports Cards is run by The Baseball Card Shop in Hermitage Pa.
 When You order 1 to 6 cards they will ship In a Plain White Envelope at a flat rate of $1.50, Order 7 or more cards and they ship in 1st Class Package for a Flat Rate of $3.50.
 Pay with PayPal or use your credit card through PayPal with no account required.
-For Team Sets, Boxes, Packs, Supplies and more Please Visit our sister site The Baseball Card Shop Online Store I'm sorry orders from the two sites can not be combined.
+For Team Sets, Boxes, Packs, Supplies and a whole lot more Please Visit our sister site The Baseball Card Shop Online Store I'm sorry orders from the two sites can not be combined.